fanoframework/fanoframework.github.io/security/password-hash/index.md

 ```

 #### Memory cost
-Some algorithm employ memory cost.
+Some algorithm employs memory cost, such as Argon2i.
+For other, this value is ignored.

 To set memory cost, you call `memory()` method of `IPasswordHash` interface.
 This method returns current password hash instance.